resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Q:** Notice how the "Project" tabbed pane on the left side of the dashboard has been collapsed and a new “Settings” tabbed pane has been added below it?

-With "User Settings" as the currently selected tab?
+With "User Settings" as the currently selected tab.

 The settings on the "User Settings" tab affect your dashboard interface.
 You can set your preferred language and the timezone you are in.

 These changes affect only you, as a user, but they do cover all projects!

-We can change the language to chinese (to see the effect).
+**Activity** Go ahead, and change the language to, oh say Chinese! (to see the effect).

-For the purposes of the rest of this lecture, change your language and time settings to match mine.
+The so that we will all see the same interface today, change your language and time settings to match mine.
 "British English (en-au)" and “Australia/Melbourne (UTC + 11:00)

 **Q:** Does anyone have anything very different from what’s up on the screen in front of them?